-While a lot of women with breast pain are rightfully very, very worried the first time they experience it, most of the time, it's nothing to worry about, says Raquel B. Dardik, MD of the NYU Langone Medical Center.
-It turns out that breast pain is a lot more common — and harmless — than you might think.
+While a lot of women with breast pain are rightfully very, very worried the first time they experience it, most of the time, it is nothing to worry about, says Raquel B Dardik, MD of the NYU Langone Medical Centre.
+In fact, it turns out that breast pain is a lot more common — and harmless — than you might think.

-"You probably don't have cancer," Dr. Dardik puts it bluntly.
+"You probably don't have cancer," Dr Dardik puts it bluntly.
 So, you can take a deep breath and relax.
-We good?
-Good.